rundeck/docs/docs/manual/user-management/user-mgmt.md

 # User Manager

-Need generic discussion of Users in Rundeck.

 ![User Manager Button](@assets/img/usermgr-menu-button.png)

 ## User Summary

-This is a listing of all the users that have logged in...
+This is a listing of all the users that have logged in to Rundeck regardless of the source of users.

-## Manage Local Users
+## Manage Local Users (Enterprise)
 ::: enterprise
 :::